ruapotato/Lavinder/docs/manual/commands/qshell.rst

 Live Documentation
 ==================

-The shell ``help`` command provides the canonical documentation for the Qtile
+The shell ``help`` command provides the canonical documentation for the Lavinder
 API:

 .. code-block:: bash